-Community Engagement Fellows work hand-in-hand with their partner organizations to make a deep and powerful impact in the lives of the communities in which they serve.
+Community Engagement Fellows work hand-in-hand with their partner organizations to make a deep and powerful impact in the communities in which they serve.

 This program focuses on diversity and social justice, community development, and organizational change.
 Students gain a broad understanding of civic engagement in the nonprofit sector, including trends, theoretical models, and best practices.
 This versatile degree will prepare students for outreach and partnership work in schools, colleges, and community organizations.

 With our curriculum, you’ll gain a broad understanding and acquire skills relevant to community involvement, community development, and social change.
 Like you, students in the program are passionate about addressing pressing social issues and needs through service learning, community organizing, and community partnerships.
 All students take a set of core courses, select a concentration area, and pursue a capstone experience focused on community engaged research, social justice education, or policy analysis.
 To further facilitate your success, a wide range of professional development opportunities are provided and a range of resources and support are available to you.

 Learn more about our fellowship programs on our Follow a Fellow page!
 Check out our How to Apply and Fellowship Information Video page for more information on application requirements and deadlines.
 Is a fellowship right for you?